 Step 1: Download with Pre-Built Binaries

 You must be registered to access the binaries download page.
-Go to How to Access Aspire , to check the Aspire Registration process.
+Go to https://aspire.searchtechnologies.com to register.

 Step 2: Start MongoDB

 - If you haven't installed MongoDB, do it now: Installing and Configuring a Crawl Status Database